SACRAMENTO -- The barely legible print that briefly flashes

 vetoed reform bills in recent years, rejecting proposals he

 felt would add complexity without helping solve the

 Matthew Harper, R-Costa Mesa, who voted against it,

 complain that it stacks the deck for Democrats by making an

 exception for membership dues, helping the labor unions

-contributor as long as the total amount is below $500.
+appear as the contributor as long as the total amount is

-Mullin and others argue the change eases the paperwork
+below $500.
+Mullin and others argue the change eases the

-for the public to follow the money.
-But Republicans have
+it easier for the public to follow the money.
+But

 â€œWhat this does is it creates a massive,